faenrandir/a_careful_examination/documents/polygamy/denials/brotherton-critique-of-richard-and-pamela-price-v2.md

 * Although he likely was not aware of those practicing polygamy at the time, one of the most vociferous claims that Brotherton was lying was provided by Parley P. Pratt in [the August 1842 Millenial Star](https://faenrandir.github.io/a_careful_examination/millenial-star-denial-aug-1842/).
 However, within 2 years, Parley P. Pratt would take Elizabeth Brotherton---Martha's sister---as a polygamous wife.
 * Elizabeth Brotherton and Mary Brotherton concurred with the testimony of their brother-in-law and husband (respectively) J. McIlwrick that Brotherton was "a wilful inventor of lies" and "has also to my certain knowledge at sundry times, circulated lies of a base kind, concerning those whom she knew to be innocent of what she alleged against them."
 Within 2 years and 9 years respectively, the Brotherton sisters would become plural wives of Parley P. Pratt (for Mary, see [Meg Stout analysis](https://www.millennialstar.org/who-was-john-mcilwrick/)).

-Regardless of their defense of Joseph Smith himself, nearly all other individuals[^besides_mcilwrick] whom the Prices used to argue that
+Regardless of their defense of Joseph Smith himself, nearly all other individuals[^besides_mcilwrick] whom the Prices used in an effort to argue that Martha was lying would eventually---by their actions---acknowledged that LDS leadership were practicing plural marriage before the death of Joseph Smith.

 #### Theological coherence

-However, as explained in [Assessing the accuracy of Martha Brotherton's affidavit]({{ "/assessing-accuracy-brotherton-affidavit/" | relative_url }}), Brotherton's affidavit coheres with the basic theology of Joseph Smith's polygamy and significantly deviates from the claims made by Bennett about how Joseph Smith was practicing spiritual wifery.
+As explained in [Assessing the accuracy of Martha Brotherton's affidavit]({{ "/assessing-accuracy-brotherton-affidavit/" | relative_url }}), Brotherton's affidavit coheres with the basic theology of Joseph Smith's polygamy and significantly deviates from the claims made by Bennett about how Joseph Smith was practicing spiritual wifery.
 Most significantly:

 * Restoration of Old Testament polygamy
 * A ceremony was required